MV Zaandam: Aftermath

 On 18 November 1942, Basil Izzi's family was notified that he was missing.
 On 1 February 1943, the family was notified that he had been rescued.
 After his discharge from hospital, Izzi visited New York City.
 On 29 March Mayor Fiorello La Guardia received him at New York City Hall, after which Izzi visited to the Todd-Erie Basin shipyard in Brooklyn to meet shipyard workers in their lunch hour.
 On 6 April he took part in the dedication of the National Maritime Union Training School.

 The Navy then gave him three days' leave to visit his parents.
 On 11 April he came home to a civic welcome in South Barre, Massachusetts.
-The US Navy then sent him on a two-month tour of the eastern and midwestern states of the USA to visit defence manufacturing plants, speak to workers and incentivize them.
+The US Navy then sent him on a two-month tour of the eastern and midwestern states of the US to visit defence manufacturing plants, speak to workers and incentivize them.
 He met senators and congressmen, and received a number of medals and commendations.

 Cornelis van der Slot was awarded the Dutch Kruis van Verdienste ("Cross of Merit").

 Izzi died in 1979.
 In 2015 a bridge that carries Massachusetts Route 32 over the Ware River near South Barre was renamed the "Seaman 2nd Class Basil D. Izzi Memorial Bridge" in his honor.